Aurum0124/DTMSXPaperlessNGX/README.md

 # Document Tracking and Management System X PaperlessNGX

-A modern document management and tracking system built with React, designed for government workflows and integrated with Paperless-ngx.
+A modern document tracking and management system, designed for the PGIN.

 ## Public Tracker